mitchell-johnstone/SF/Constellate/ch1.md

 "Because he has the coin."

-"Fine, yes, but how can he dare show up late?"
+"Fine, yes, but how dare he show up late?"

 "Because he has the coin."

-After sleepless nights and meals with no meat, after starting at stars and wishing she could be there instead, she finally heard the hooves of a horse galloping their way.
+After sleepless nights and meals with no meat, after staring at stars and wishing she could be among them instead, she finally heard the hooves of a horse galloping their way.

-"
-They had passed two tollings and three meals around "No Risque, no reward, eh?"